RamzilAsadullinXd/Future-Tech/README.md

 - HTML5
 - SCSS (Flexbox/Grid, adaptability and
 file structure)
-- JS (video player, slider, accordion)
+- JS (video player, select, form and the like)

 ## 📷 Screenshot